platonics-delft/franka_learning_from_demonstrations/README.md

 # Software Overview
-Our solution to the robothon 2023 challenge is made fully open-source to allow the community to build on top and further improve our solution.
+Our solution to the Robothon Challenge 2023 is made fully open-source to allow the community to build on top and further improve our solution.
 All components are stored in [Platonics Delft](https://github.com/orgs/platonics-delft).
 You can find all required software components and links to their installation guides below.

 1. [Franka Cartesian Impedence Controller](https://github.com/platonics-delft/franka_impedance_controller)
 2. [Learning from Demonstrations](https://github.com/platonics-delft/franka_learning_from_demonstrations)